Digital photographic portraits

 Digital video, 2014

 Mi Goreng is a cheap and easy to cook a snack that is popular in the abattoir lunch break room.

 During my three years working at the abattoir, I would often admire the bins full of empty Mi Goreng packets at the end of the day.

 These video stills highlight each step of cooking Mi Goreng.

 The ‘Chitterling’ is a part of a pig that connects its lower intestinal tract to the outer anus.
 My first job while working at an abattoir was to clean excrement from Chitterlings with a high-powered tap.

 I took photos of my hands posing with cuts of Chitterling and had them printed onto a t-shirt.
-I continue to wear this t-shirt throughout daily activities: while doing the shopping; attending social events; and travelling on public transport, in order to bring a hidden and mostly unknown task of industrial labour into public spaces.
+I continue to wear this t-shirt throughout daily activities: while doing the shopping; attending social events; and traveling on public transport, in order to bring a hidden and mostly unknown task of industrial labour into public spaces.

 Chicken cutters at a Mumbai meat market are invited to decorate their shop with accessories from a local photo studio.
 As the chickens are slaughtered, a collaboration forms between the shop keepers.